 Their inspiration came from Rochdale where, on 21 December 1844, a group of mill workers had set up a co-operative store.
 They had bought their goods wholesale and sold them to their members at market prices.
 They then divided any profits among the members in proportion to the amount spent.

 The biggest problem the Rochdale pioneers faced was boycott by wholesale merchants and as the movement grew, having to bid against other co-operatives for goods that were kept deliberately short, by wholesalers.
 To get round these problems, the co-operatives had set up, on 3 April 1863, the Co-operative Wholesale Industrial and Provident Society Limited (CWS), in Manchester.

 The idea of co-operative quickly caught the imagination of other workers at River paper mill and in May 1880, under the Industrial and Provident or Friendly Societies Act (1876), the River Co-operative Society, (RCS) was registered.
-Each member paid 1s (5p) a week that amounted to £139 share capital for the first year.
+Originally there were 65 members and each member paid 1s (5p) a week that amounted to £139 share capital for the first year.
 Out of this the RCS paid 10s (50p) to join the CWS and bought tea, coffee, cocoa and corned beef in bulk.

 Business quickly grew and the sales at the end of the first year amounted to £1,162 and they established their first shop, at 92 Lower Road, River.
 The house is still there.
 Radford Evans was elected secretary and within a year, a small bakery was built.
 This brought their first confrontation with local businesses.
 Mannering family owned the corn mills and they refused to supply the RCS with flour.
 Although Radford Evans was able to get supplies from further a field as time passed the boycott spread.